Qyn-CTF/CTF-writeups/2020/CSAW Quals/blox1/README.md

 0x40275b:  leave
 0x40275c:  retn
 ```
-We can already notice the for loop, but opening it in the graph view confirms this:
+We can already notice the `for` loop, but opening it in the graph view confirms this:
 ![](./1.png)
-Based on this we can also see that basically, `sub_402554` or `sub_402554` needs to return `true` in order to continue the loop.
+Based on this we can also see that, either `sub_402554` or `sub_402554` needs to return `true` in order to continue the loop.

 ### sub_402554
 ```asm